imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-someone-who-doesn't-talk-to-you.md

 To address these feelings, take some time to reflect on what is causing you anguish or stress.

 This article is merely informative.
-At Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to consult a psychologist to discuss your particular case.

 ### Bibliography